marpor/SpaceEvader/README.md

 ## Play & Download

-Play the game at [se.m8y.net/play/](https://se.m8y.net/play/).
+Play the game at [se.m8y.net/](https://se.m8y.net/).

-Or download from [se.m8y.net](https://se.m8y.net/) or under Releases here on GitHub.
+Or download from Releases here on GitHub.

 ## Follow the development